Boost Event-Driven Tactile Learning with Location Spiking Neurons: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:related}, we provide an overview of related work on SNNs and event-driven tactile sensing and learning.
 In Section~\ref{sec:methods}, we start by introducing notations for existing spiking neurons and extend them to the specific location spiking neurons.
 We then propose various models with location spiking neurons for event-driven tactile learning.
 Last, we provide implementation details and algorithms related to the proposed models.
-In Section~\ref{sec:exp}, we demonstrate the effectiveness and energy efficiency of our proposed models on benchmark datasets.
-Finally, we discuss the broad impact of this work and conclude in Section~\ref{sec:conclude}.
+In Section~\ref{sec:exp}, we demonstrate the effectiveness and energy efficiency of our models on benchmark datasets.
+Finally, we discuss and conclude in Section~\ref{sec:conclude}.